CosmaLab/CLUSTER_ANALYSIS/CLUSTER_ANALYSIS_features/README.md

 ### OUTPUT:
-.xlsx file with the information organized in rows by cell, and columns for every parameter that we are looking at.
+.xlsx file and .txt file with the information organized in rows by cell, and columns for every parameter that we are looking at.
 The file name will be: "_Data_Summary".

 -directory of the .mat file analysed